-(APMP\007) Figure 4.1-2.
-Graphic Cheat Sheet.
-Mike Parkinson's Graphic Cheat Sheet helps choose a graphic type based on the message.
+Figure 4.1-2.
+Graphic Cheat

+The Graphic Cheat Sheet helps choose a graphic type based on the message.

 4.2 Objectively validate your graphics

 Seek validation at every step in the graphic development process and at every milestone.
 For instance, when a title or action caption has been composed, determine whether it aligns with the RFP's stipulations and is oriented toward the customer.
 After formulating a conceptual design, verify that it unambiguously delivers the desired message prior to the rendering process.